crystdang/DABC-final-g5/README.md

 Content (60 points)
 - A detailed README.md file (20 points)
 - At least four commits per team member (20 points)
 - A database that stores at least two tables (or collections) for the project (20 points)
-- database: 1/1
-- tables: 0/2
-- ERD: 0/1
-- draft database: 0/1

 Presentation:
 - The selected topic and the reasoning for that selection (20 points)
 - A description of the data (20 points)
 - The questions that the team plans to answer with the project (20 points)

-IMPORTANT
-Remember that each team member, regardless of their role, needs to submit all the pieces of the deliverable for each segment.